bahar-niknam/bahar-niknam/README.md

 # About Me

-I am Bahar Niknam, with a background in Mathematical Statistics and research interests in deep learning and computer vision.
+I am Bahar Niknam, with a background in Mathematical Statistics and an interest in deep learning and computer vision.

-My work focuses on data-efficient visual learning, uncertainty-aware deep learning, and Transformer-based architectures, particularly for medical image analysis.
-I am especially interested in understanding how deep neural networks learn under limited and uncertain data conditions, and how statistical approaches can improve the reliability and efficiency of modern AI systems.
+My recent work has focused on data-efficient visual learning, uncertainty-aware deep learning, and Transformer-based models for medical image analysis.
+I am interested in understanding how deep neural networks learn from limited and uncertain data, and how statistical approaches can improve the reliability and efficiency of modern AI systems.

 ---

 ## Research Interests